sitebay/docs/CONTRIBUTING.md

 # Contributing to the Docs Library

-This guide describes how to write and submit a guide for the Site Bay docs.
+This guide describes how to write and submit a guide for the SiteBay docs.
 If you would like to write on a topic, please visit our [Contribute](http://www.sitebay.org/contribute) page to choose a topic and submit a writing sample.
 When you have received an email notifying you that your topic has been accepted, you are ready to follow the steps in this guide.

 ## Fixing an Issue